AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 fastboot -w
 ```
-3. Flash TWRP or boot.img provided
+3. Flash the AOSP Recovery (boot.img)
-4. Reboot to recovery
+4. Reboot into recovery
-  - On the TWRP Recovery, select "Advance", "Adb sideload", then swipe to begin sideload
-  - On the recovery, select "Apply update"
+5. In recovery, select "Apply Update"
 5. Sideload the ROM by typing:
 ```
 adb sideload <ROM_filename>.zip
 ```
+> [!Note]
-  - Replace <ROM_filename> with the actual filename or just drag the file to the terminal
+> Replace <recovery_filename> with the actual filename, or simply drag and drop the file into the terminal.
 6. Reboot system

 ### Dirty flash
-1. Reboot to recovery by typing:
+1. Reboot into recovery by typing:
 ```
 adb reboot recovery
 ```
-  - On the recovery, select "Apply update"
+2. In recovery select "Apply Update"
 2. Sideload the ROM by typing
 ```
 adb sideload <ROM_filename>.zip
 ```
+> [!Note]
-  - Replace <ROM_filename> with the actual filename or just drag the file to the terminal
+> Replace <ROM_filename> with the actual filename, or simply drag the file into the terminal.
 3. Reboot system

-## Note:
+> [!Important]
-If you want to back to the stock partition table, kindly flash the official Google factory image: [Stock Partiton - Pixel 2](https://developers.google.com/android/images#walleye)
+> If you want to back to the stock partition table, kindly flash the official Google factory image: [Stock Partiton - Pixel 2](https://developers.google.com/android/images#walleye)

 ## Credit:
    - PixelBoot